I left school 4 years ago and that is absolute craziness. I reflect on school quite a lot and here are my thoughts.

 I am a nice person

-This sounds like such a big headed thing to say and I don’t mean it that way at all but I’ve changed so much throughout school.
+This sounds like such a big headed thing to say and I don’t mean it that way at all but I changed so much throughout school.
 I’ve always been one to stand up for myself and argue my point and throughout school there were some people I wasn’t fully nice too.
 Even one of my best friends I dumped throughout school (sorry Laura) and looking back, I absolutely hate myself for the way I was sometimes.
 I do think I began changing in late year 10.
 It’s like I reached a peak of my maturing and just realised what matters in life and what doesn’t and that was the start of me changing for the better in my opinion.
 Looking at myself now, I do believe I am a nice, caring person and I just wish I had the ability to have this fully mature head on younger me but I guess it’s all part of growing up.

 Decisions don’t need to be made now

 This plays highly for me.
 I am somebody who wants answers now.
-I want my life plan now and obviously life just doesn’t go that way.
+I want my life plan now and obviously, life just doesn’t go that way.
 I thought that I would now be in my final year of university but my story just hasn’t gone that way and definitely hasn’t gone to any form of plan.
 I put some blame for this down to our education system.
 They expect us to know what we want to do from as early as picking our first options.
 You do of course get the lucky ones who do know but you get some who don’t and I think it’s why so many people don’t make anything out of themselves because they aren’t sure then and there and then it’s easy to settle.
-I also put a fair amount of this down to me personally making hasty decisions without much thought before hand and because of this I’ve learned decisions don’t need to be made within 0.02 seconds!
+I also put a fair amount of this down to me personally making hasty decisions without much thought beforehand and because of this, I’ve learned decisions don’t need to be made within 0.02 seconds!
 To be honest, this is something I’m massively fighting with now.

 I have so much ambition but I lack motivation!

-This point bounces of the previous one.
+This point bounces off the previous one.
 I want to be successful.
 I want to have the body of my dreams and if you asked me at school, I was going to achieve this.
 To be honest, if you ask me at 10 o’clock at night I will still strongly believe this but the reality is, I sometimes lack motivation.
 I don’t think so all the time, but a lot of the time I can be extremely unmotivated.
 It’s funny because I think I am a really motivating person for others, I just can’t replicate it within myself.
 Basically, 13 year old Kaiesha expected 21 year old Kaiesha to have a figure to be proud of by now and be a millionaire.
 Ummm…

 I care far too much